Neo612/ToDoApp/README.md

 Time spend in understanding how to use SQLite in Android.

 ========================================
-1. Extended the app to add the Due Dates and Edit the due dates as well saving them to a file.
+1)Extended the app to add the Due Dates and Edit the due dates as well saving them to a file.
-2. Change the item in ListView to display additional attributes, stylize the items.
+2)Change the item in ListView to display additional attributes, stylize the items.

 Hours spent: 6 hours